zion-sati/fui-as/README.md

   immutable WebAssembly modules.
 Cached globally, shared across all apps.
   Visit ten EffinDom apps — download the engine once.
 - **Tiny App Footprint** — The runtime is cached once globally.
 Your app payload is just your business logic.
-Hello-world scaffold: **under 100 KB over the wire**.
-Real apps land in the low hundreds.
-Sub-second Time-To-Interactive.
+Under 100 KB over the wire with Brotli e.g. for our demo pages.
+  Sub-second Time-To-Interactive when Tier 1 and 2 have been downloaded one time.
 - **Zero-Cost Edge Delivery** — The entire compilation and rendering loop runs client-side.
 No server required.
 Infinite scaling via static CDNs.
 - **Content-Hashed JSON Manifest** — Runtimes are mapped via cryptographic